With the Rollator Series, attenuation circuit provides

 paintings to digital art to collage.
 To showcase the

-limited edition of 50 copies with high-quality print covers.
+limited editions of 50 or 100 copies with high-quality print covers.

 After the physical edition is sold out, each release remains